 It's the stuff of winter nightmares: washing that won't dry for days.
 And if it's anything large/thick (towels and king-size bedding, we're looking at you), then hello, mouldy smell.
-Apart from drying your laundry on radiators while the heating is on (not practical for anything larger than the odd t-shirt), which will dry your clothes quickest – and be the most efficient – a tumble dryer or a dehumidifier?
+Apart from drying your laundry on radiators while the heating is on (not practical for anything larger than the odd t-shirt), which will dry your clothes quickest – and be the most efficient – a tumble dryer or one of the best dehumidifiers you can find?

 Dehumidifiers: pros and cons